trox115/Booking/README.md

 # Barber Booking App

 An app that allows users to book a barber.
-The purpose of the entire project is to work with a full-stack ( ruby on rails and react).
+The purpose of the entire project is to work with a Full-Stack ( Ruby on Rails and React ).

 On a new version it will allow the barber to register too.

 ## Built With

-- Javascript
+- JavaScript
 - React
 - React-redux
 - React-router